Chang Apana: Inspiration for Charlie Chan

-Earl Derr Biggers vacationed in Hawaii in 1920 where he was inspired to begin to write the novel House Without a Key.
+Earl Derr Biggers vacationed in Hawaii in 1920 where he was inspired to begin to write the novel The House Without a Key.
 While reading Honolulu newspapers in the New York library in 1924, he read about the exploits of Apana Chang.
 Biggers then created a new character based on Chang for his novel, inserting him a quarter of the way through the book.
 The character became popular and Biggers expanded his presence in his novels.

 Chang met actor Warner Oland, who portrayed Charlie Chan, when The Black Camel was filmed in Hawaii.
 When Biggers met Chang in 1928 the real detective was already being called "Charlie Chan", and Chang enjoyed watching his fictional counterpart's films.
-After five more novels, Biggers publicly acknowledged Chang as the inspiration for his character in a letter to the Honolulu Advertiser dated June 28, 1932.
+After five more novels, Biggers publicly acknowledged Chang as the inspiration for his character in a letter to The Honolulu Advertiser dated June 28, 1932.
 His widow states, though, that Chan was actually based on Biggers himself, resembling him in physique and character, whereas Chang was slight in build, quick to anger, and involved in very few actual murder cases.

 Retirement and death

 After 34 years of service, Chang retired in May 1932 as a detective when he was injured in a car accident.
 He briefly worked as a watchman at the Hawaiian Trust building.
 On December 2, 1933, Chang was admitted to Queen's Hospital after a serious month-long illness.
 On December 7, 1933, his gangrenous leg was amputated and he died the following day.
-Chang is buried at the Manoa Chinese cemetery in Honolulu.
+Chang is buried at the Manoa Chinese Cemetery in Honolulu.